eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     So, the user must wait to write in those streams (they can be considered blocked).

   * The messages received from the agent will be discarded.
-    The library will treat to recover the discarded messages requesting them to the agent (increasing the bandwidth consumption in that process).
+    The library will try to recover the discarded messages requesting them to the agent (increasing the bandwidth consumption in that process).

   For that, a low history causes more messages to be discarded, increasing the data traffic because they need to be sent again.
   A long history will reduce the data traffic of confirmation messages in transports with a high loss rate.